 - Integrates research and evidence-based knowledge into clinical practice

-In addition to primary responsibilities listed in job description, the New-to-Specialty RN will have the following key responsibilities:
+In addition to primary responsibilities listed above, the New-to-Specialty RN will have the following key responsibilities:

 - Critical thinking skills which promote best outcomes of patients and staff in a complex setting